|

 36. Create A Road Trip Playlist Beforehand

 Get pumped for the drive by creating a road trip playlist!
 It’s also optimal to choose the best songs for you while driving, you don’t want any slow melodies that may put you to sleep.
-It’s pump jams for me for three hours straight!
+It’s pump up jams for me for three hours straight!

 37. Download Everything For Offline Use!